Isaac24Karat/perfect-prompts-n8n/README.md

 # Perfect Prompts - AI Agent Orchestration (n8n)

+> **Project Pitch:**
+> I built a smart n8n workflow that combines multiple AI agents to transform vague user inputs into highly structured prompts using the RISEN framework.
+> It distributes tasks across different specialized LLMs, aggregates the results, and generates one "Perfect Prompt" ready for complex AI tasks.
+> It shows how AI collaboration and workflow orchestration can create much stronger, business-ready outputs — not just single-model answers.

+---

 This n8n workflow uses a mixture of multiple AI agents and models to transform vague user inputs into highly structured, actionable prompts using the **RISEN** framework (Role, Instruction, Steps, End goal, Narrowing of scope).

 ## What it does